wxwern/personal-diary/README.md

   </p>
 </div>

-The macOS app is currently being reviewed by Apple, and will be available soon on the Mac App Store.

 ---

 This repository is for issue tracking purposes, and for hosting of macOS stable and beta releases.
 It does not contain the source code for Personal Diary.